aDorofeev/docker-nginx-verbose/README.md

 Nginx base image with verbose error pages and logging

-Based on minideb/stretch, includes Lua
+Based on minideb/stretch, includes perl